Common Banded Awl

 (Photo: courtesy of Wes Jenkinson)

-both of FABACEAE.
-The Caterpillars live in a shelter made from a folded leaf joined with silk.
+The caterpillars live in a shelter made from a folded leaf joined with silk.
 They feed both by day and at night.

 They pupate in their shelter.